1 July 2020

 The project has aimed to establish a new benchmark for community engagement.
 Local residents and front-line service providers have been closely involved in the design process through a series of events, exhibitions and study tours of other award-winning developments.
 A two-day interactive design workshop in May 2019 was attended by over 100 residents, community groups and stakeholders including Natural England, the Building Better, Building Beautiful Commission and local landowners.

-Oxfordshire Garden Village is the first new community outside London designed to act on the ambitious sustainability goals set last year by Grosvenor Britain & Ireland to address the climate emergency.
+Salt Cross, formerly known as the Oxfordshire Garden Village is the first new community outside London designed to act on the ambitious sustainability goals set last year by Grosvenor Britain & Ireland to address the climate emergency.
 Commitments include:

 - A net biodiversity gain will be achieved with 40% of the site remaining undeveloped, including just under 4 hectares of new woodland planted to preserve and improve natural habitats and capture carbon